J-0987/challenge-18/README.md

 This project is licensed under the MIT license.
 For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here</a>.

-## Tests
-Endpoints were tested with Insomnia.
-If you should find any issues, see below on contibuting guidlines or submit an issue with a detailed explanation on how to recreate the bug.